go-gdbc/gdbc/README.md

 Because Data Source Name, known as DSN does not have any standard format, the driver libraries have their driver-specific DSN.
 Sometimes you might get confused about how to specify your DSN for the database you want to connect to.
 In order to solve this issue, GDBC provides a common format to represent the database, and an abstract layer for database connections.

-Note that drivers have to be registered by using **gdbc.Register** instead **sql.Register**.
-Otherwise, you cannot connect to the database by using gdbc.

 With GDBC, a database is represented by a URL (Uniform Resource Locator).
 URL takes one of the following forms: